- Page Count: 693

 WHY are these stories not in the books?!
 This just strengthened Aelin & Rowan’s relationship 10000% and was EVERYTHING I was looking for in terms of character development for Rowan.
 I’m changing my rating to 5 stars after reading these.

-The B&N story would have easily been one of my favorite scenes because it shows Aelin with her people and what an amazing, caring leader she’ll be.
-And just a few pages here made me connect more with Rowan & Aelin than hundreds of pages in the main story did!
-I loved hearing more about Rowan’s ancient life before they met.
-And all of the stuff with Lysandra looking at Aedion after he’s being adorable with Evangeline and just everyone interacting in general helped the main story SO much.
+The B&N story would have easily been one of my favorite scenes because it shows Aelin with her people and what a great leader she’ll be.
+And just a few pages here made me connect more with Rowan & Aelin than hundreds of pages in the main story did.
+Even the stuff with Lysandra & Aedion helped.

-The Target story takes place during Heir of Fire and starts out with Aelin and Rowan just being normal and making crowns of fire and ice for each other.
+The Target one takes place during Heir of Fire and starts out with Aelin and Rowan just being normal while they make crowns of fire and ice for each other.
 Then the whole meal with Rowan’s ex who dubs Aelin the “fire-breathing bitch queen” happens.
-It’s hilarious.
 Aelin is awesome.
-But it also brings in another character who analyzes Aelin’s motivation to claim Rowan aaaaand THE BOOK NEEDS THIS SCENE.
+But it also brings in another character who analyzes Aelin’s motivation to claim Rowan aaaaand THE BOOK REALLY COULD USE THIS SCENE.
 Even just the observation that “you are training with the most dangerous pure-blooded Fae male in the world, and yet he treats you as an equal.
 He presented you as his equal.”
-And then Rowan kind of realizes some stuff about Aelin and she makes him a chocolate hazlenut cake that’s so gross he vomits it up when she’s not looking.
+And then Rowan kind of maybe realizes something important and Aelin makes him a chocolate hazlenut cake that’s so gross he vomits it up when she’s not looking.
 The end.

-And I just had to include this Chaol quote from his short story, though, because it supports everything I’ve said in other reviews:
+And I just had to include this Chaol quote from his short story, though, because it is so important to the story:

 “Would I have loved her if I had known from the start what she is?”
 He shook his head.
 “If I had met her now… my first instinct would be to protect Dorian from her.